danbarto/MilliqanSim/README.md

 The return value of `Integrator.propagate` is a 6-by-(nsteps+1) array.
 Each column contains `[x,y,z,px,py,pz]` at a specific timestep.

-The `PlaneDetector.FindIntersection` method takes the trajectory array defined above and computes statistics on the intersection with and external plane.
+The `PlaneDetector.FindIntersection` method takes the trajectory array defined above and computes statistics on the intersection with an external plane.
 It returns a dictionary of useful values.
 See `millisim/Detector.py` and `test/milliqan_test.py` for details.